-- Regional Transit District (RTD) - RTD operates the public transit system for the Denver metro area.
-Their website includes information on how to use public transit (bus & light rail), schedules, fare information, trip planning and more.
+- Regional Transit District (RTD) - Operates the public transit system for the Denver metro area.
+Their website includes information on how to use public transit, schedules, fare information, trip planning and more.

 - FasTracks - RTD's voter-approved program to build 119 miles of new commuter rail and light rail, 18 miles of bus rapid transit, 21,000 new parking spaces, redevelop Denver Union Station and expand bus service throughout the eight county RTD district.

-- FLEX - FLEX is a new transit service that connects Fort Collins, Loveland, Berthoud to Longmont and Boulder County.
+- FLEX - FLEX connects Fort Collins, Loveland, Berthoud to Longmont and Boulder County.

 - My Way to Go - Denver-area resource for carpool matching, vanpools, telework programs, SchoolPool, Guaranteed Ride Home and Bike to Work Day.